 In the last week of the year, the team also found a bulla (seal impression) of Gedaliah the son of Pashur, one of Jeremiah’s accusers mentioned in Jeremiah 38:1.

 In 2008, the team discovered a water tunnel more than 150 feet long that might have been the conduit King David’s forces used to conquer the city in the 10th century.
-Dr. Mazar called the excavation of the tunnel an almost entirely “Armstrong College enterprise.”
+Dr. Mazar called the excavation of the tunnel almost entirely an “Armstrong College enterprise.”

 In late 2009 and early 2010, Herbert W. Armstrong College again was involved in Mazar’s excavations and helped unearth walls in what is believed to be a royal complex built by King Solomon.
-The city wall, located in the Ophel, is estimated to be more than 200 feet long and almost 20 feet high.
+The city wall, located in the Ophel, is estimated to be more than 200 feet long and stands almost 20 feet high.